red5pro/streaming-html5/README.md

 # Red5 HTML Streaming Testbed

-This repository contains a simple project with a number of examples that can be used for testing and reference for the Red5 HTML SDK.
+This repository contains a simple project with a number of examples that can be used for testing and reference for the Red5 HTML SDK with Red5 Pro and Red5 Cloud live streaming.

 ## Requirements